georgezlei/aws-backend/README.md

-# aws-backend
+# AWS Template

-This is a template project included configuration and template codes of an AWS backend project in Typescript.
+This is a template project that provides configuration and template codes for an AWS backend project written in Typescript.
+It can be used to create a monorepo for the entire backend system of an app or a microservice within a larger system.

+## Features

-The following features are included:
+The template project includes the following features:

-## Requirements
+### Requirements

 - Node.js
 - AWS CLI
 - AWS configuration and credentials

-## Build from Typescript to Javascript
+### Build

-The project is written in Typescript.
-The build process is configured to compile the Typescript code to Javascript.
+The project is written in Typescript and can be built using the command `npm run build`.
+This will compile the Typescript code to Javascript.
-Use command `npm run build` to build the project.

-## Lint
+### Linting

-The project is configured to use ESLint to lint the code.
-Use command `npm run lint` to lint the code.
+The project is configured to use ESLint for code linting.
+Use the command `npm run lint` to lint the code.

-## Unit Test
+### Unit Testing

-The project is configured to use Jest to run unit tests.
-Use command `npm run test` to run the unit tests.
+The project utilizes Jest for running unit tests.
+Use the command `npm run test` to execute the unit tests.
 Dynalite is used to run a local DynamoDB instance for testing.

-## Integration Test
+### Integration Testing

-The project is configured to use Jest to run integration tests.
-Use command `npm run test:integration` to run the integration tests.

-It will use the local AWS configuration in `~/.aws/config` and `~/.aws/credentials` to connect to the AWS services.
+Jest is also used for running integration tests.
+Use the command `npm run test:integration` to run the integration tests.
+The tests will utilize the local AWS configuration in `~/.aws/config` and `~/.aws/credentials` to connect to the AWS services.

-## Deployment
+### Deployment

-CloudFormation is used to deploy the AWS resources.
-Use the following command to deploy the resources:
+CloudFormation is used for deploying the AWS resources.
+To deploy the resources, follow these steps:

-1. In a new AWS account, run `npm run deploy:bootstrap` to create the S3 bucket for the deployment.
+1. In a new AWS account, run `npm run deploy:bootstrap` to create the S3 bucket for deployment.

 2. Run `npm run deploy` to deploy the resources.

+### GraphQL Definition and Implementation Using AppSync

+The template includes a GraphQL schema defined in `appsync/schema.sdl`.
+It also utilizes the CloudFormation template `cloudformation/appsync.yaml` to deploy the schema, resolvers, and data sources to AWS.